This is Part 5 of my series of articles on anxiety.

 What are the behaviours that keep anxiety going?

-When faced with potentially threatening situation, we instinctively resort to two main strategies:
+When faced with a potentially threatening situation, we instinctively resort to two main strategies:

 - Escaping / Avoiding (whenever possible)